ObiWanBonobi/Bone-Fracture-Detection/README.md

 ## Business Requirements

+The Tirol Hospital in Austria, located near numerous popular ski areas, has been experiencing a high influx of patients with fractured bones.
+This surge is largely attributed to the skiing activities in the region, which inherently come with a risk of injuries.

+To address the growing number of cases more efficiently, the hospital wants to implement a machine learning system to expedite the process of diagnosing fractures.
+Currently, the verification of bone fractures is performed manually by medical professionals, a method that is not only time-consuming but also costly.

+By integrating a machine learning system, the hospital aims to streamline the diagnostic process, thereby saving valuable time and reducing operational costs.
+This technological advancement is expected to enhance the overall efficiency of patient care at the hospital.

+Summary :

-- 1 - The client is interested in conducting a study to visually differentiate a unfractured bone from one with a fracture.
+- The client is interested in conducting a study to visually differentiate a unfractured bone from one with a fracture.
-- 2 - The client is interested in predicting if a bone is fractured or not.
+- The client is interested in a dashboard that predicts if a bone is fractured or not with a 97% accuracy.

 [Back to Top](#content)